DaoCloud/DaoCloud-docs/docs/en/docs/install/commercial/start-install.md

     !!! note

-        Installer script command description:
+        Explanation of installer script command:

-        - `-c` to specify the cluster configuration file, required
+        - Use `-c` to specify the cluster configuration file (required).
-        - `-m` to specify the manifest file
+        - Use `-m` to specify the manifest file.
-        - `-z` refers to minimal install
+        - Use `-z` for minimal installation.
-        - `-d` to enable debug mode
+        - Use `-d` to enable debug mode.
-        - For more commands, use `--help` to query
+        - For more commands, use `--help` to query.

-1. After the installation is complete, the command line will prompt that the installation is successful.
+1. After the installation is complete, the command line will prompt a successful installation.
 Congratulations!
-Now you can use the default account and password (admin/changeme) to explore the new DCE 5.0 through the URL prompted on the screen!
+Now you can explore the brand new DCE 5.0 using the URL provided with the default account and password (admin/changeme) as shown in the screen prompt.

     ![success](https://docs.daocloud.io/daocloud-docs-images/docs/install/images/success.png)

     !!! success

-        Please record the prompted URL for your next visit.
+        Please record the provided URL for future access.

-1. After successfully installing DCE 5.0 Enterprise, please contact us for authorization: email info@daocloud.io or call 400 002 6898.
+1. After successfully installing DCE 5.0 Enterprise Edition, please contact us for authorization: email info@daocloud.io or call 400 002 6898.